BrandonXu6106/obsidianpublish/content/posts/branddesign/fonts/the-fools-who-dream.md

 >
 > La La Land - "Audition (the fools who dream)"

-A year ago, I wrote myself a [[2021|letter]].
+A year ago, I wrote myself a [[../../readnotes/2021.md|letter]].
 In it, I told myself that if I ever found an idea I had high conviction in, I would drop everything to give it a fair shot.
 I hoped that I would be ambitious in my dreams and to embody a [quiet confidence](https://www.spencerchang.me/experiments/100posts/quiet-confidence/) in my own abilities and interests.

-[[Rhizome Proposal|Rhizome]] turned out to be project that would let me do all of that.
-I spent this past summer doing independent research focused on how we can enable [[towards-data-neutrality|data neutrality]] on a web dominated by data moats.
-I had no academic research experience, barely knew anything about [[distributed systems]], and didn't personally know anyone else doing independent research.
+[[Rhizome Proposal|Rhizome](../../../thoughts/Rhizome%20Proposal.md) turned out to be project that would let me do all of that.
+I spent this past summer doing independent research focused on how we can enable [[towards-data-neutrality.md|data neutrality]] on a web dominated by data moats.
+I had no academic research experience, barely knew anything about [[distributed systems](../../../thoughts/distributed%20systems.md), and didn't personally know anyone else doing independent research.
 At the time, I had no idea this was even _called_ independent research.

 I'm not sure what about it drew me in exactly.
-The project started out with a smattering of thoughts around [[peer-to-peer]] networking and what I found frustrating about it.
+The project started out with a smattering of thoughts around [[../../../thoughts/peer-to-peer.md]] networking and what I found frustrating about it.
 Yet, the project took up latent headspace, simmering away quietly only to surface mid-scrub in the shower or on a walk to the bus stop.

 I knew that 'good' research practice usually involved writing a detailed research statement or proposal to present exactly what one would work on.
 I also knew that I had no clue how I would manifest the stirring pot of concepts into something legible.
 I spent the months leading up to summer bumping around in the dark, trying to phrase and form what exactly about this interested me so much.
 In my head it felt clear, but each time I tried to force those ideas through my fingers and onto the page they seemed to flit away and vanish, refusing to be expressed in any precise form.